maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

 Drawing maps in Chapter 3 was an exercise to learn JOSM and learn how to draw places on the map.
 But our maps were not accurate, because we had not yet included location.
-In the past two chapters we have examined two tools, GPS and Walking Papers, which allow us to collect actual locations of places (Generally, GPS receivers determine your location within +/- 10 meters, so they may not be completely accurate, especially if you only take one waypoint).
+In the past two chapters we have examined two tools, GPS and Field Papers, which allow us to collect actual locations of places (Generally, GPS receivers determine your location within +/- 10 meters, so they may not be completely accurate, especially if you only take one waypoint).
 These locations are represented by